 – – – – –

-If you don’t want to wait until April, you might consider joining my e-mail list.
+If you don’t want to wait until May, you might consider joining my e-mail list.
 Once a month, I send out an e-mail with information on my writing projects, and any literary events I might be attending, and I include a new chapter of the Barnstormers story (usually with additional content I don’t have time to read at the Tamale Hut) in every e-mail.
 Click here to sign up today!